erikeldridge/erikeldridge.github.com/_posts/2017-09-29-batch-interviewing.md

 Huddle at the end of the day, ask each interviewer to vote, stack rank candidates, and make hiring decisions.

+## Benefits

-Enable students to efficiently gain experience, and administrators and recruiters to efficiently schedule, by adding interview blocks to a standard process.
+Enable interviewees to efficiently gain experience, and administrators and recruiters to efficiently schedule, by adding interview blocks to a standard process.

-Eliminate a source of institutional bias in the hiring pipeline by interviewing candidates in unconventional settings on site.
+Eliminate a source of institutional bias in the hiring pipeline by moving interviews to the candidate.

 Amortize warm-up cost and increase evaluation accuracy by asking the same question repeatedly.

-## Problem

-Focus work is fundamentally different than interpersonal work and requires blocks of uninterrupted time.
-[Graham] and [Davies] mention multi-hour blocks, which is consistent with my experience.
-For this reason, scheduling interviews at arbitrary times is extra costly for developers.

-Because interviewing requires standard problems, it differs from day to day work, so we need to warm up in advance.

-Scheduling several people at arbitary times is also costly for recruiters (unless interviews have top priority, in which case this cost is pushed onto the interviewer.

-Motivating everyone on an interview panel to submit feedback quickly is hard, which delays hiring decisions.

-Traditional hiring pipelines are at risk of institutional bias, which decreases efficiency when sourcing candidates from diverse backgrounds.

-Accumulating experience interviewing, a key factor for success, is hard when each company has a different process.

 ## Discussion